 Putting the Truck into reverse I started to withdraw just as a Landrover started to approach from behind.
-Being as this was the only open lane, assuming that he wasn’t an owner, whatever that was, and he wasn’t leaving at the same time as arriving in some weird Mobius strip type phenomena, he probably had no choice than to approach the booth where I was currently causing a blockage.
+Being as this was the only lane open, assuming that he wasn’t an owner — whatever that was — and he wasn’t leaving at the same time as arriving in some weird Mobius strip type phenomena, he probably had no choice than to approach the booth where I was currently causing a blockage.

-Fortunately, the Landrover stopped, as did I, but going backwards was clearly no longer an option available to me.
-So, there, in the only available lane, in the full view of the nice man at the sudden death button and the driver of the Landrover, I proceeded to perform a fantastically well executed seventeen-point turn (or some such but it was hardly an elegant display of precision driving).
-Driving back, I crossed all the white lines, and the hatching where you might imagine there are booby traps for those that venture out of the safe zone lest you claim to be an owner, whatever that is, and pulled into the layby.
+Fortunately, the Landrover stopped, as did I, but going backwards was clearly no longer an option.
+So, there, in the only available lane, in the full view of the nice man at the sudden death button and the driver of the Landrover, I proceeded to perform a fantastically well executed seventeen-point turn (or some such, but it was hardly an elegant display of precision driving).
+Driving back, I crossed all the white lines, and the hatching where you might imagine there are booby traps for those that venture out of the safe zone lest you claim to be an owner — whatever that is — and I pulled into the layby.
 A moment later I climbed out of the Truck with something of a sense of relief, noticing a slight smell of poo.

 In the booking-in office it turned out I was expected as the receptionist had been notified of my arrival.
 This was quite impressive, or a little scary I’m not sure which, since I’d booked my night’s stay via a call centre somewhere else in the country.
 I say scary because most of the camp sites I’d been to consisted of fields with sanitation tacked on; many didn’t have gates, some may not have had a telephone connection and the one at Happisburgh didn’t even have a fence to stop you falling off the cliff into the North Sea.
 (Actually, they may have had a fence at one point, but it was probably floating somewhere off the coast of the Netherlands by the time I visited, but I might have mentioned that before.)